shaunzo/framework-agnostic-components/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

 ## To build reusable components
-Run rpm run `build:elements`.
+Run `npm run build:elements`.
 Use the generated files within the generated elements folder to be able to include the generated components in any file outside of this angular application

 ## Development server